emrbli/kemaleb/README.md

 ###

-- Software Developer. / Currently working in Blockchain, Smart Contracts, Web3 and Mobile.
+- Software Developer / Computer Science and Math | Mobile and sometimes Go.